-The Nomination Committee comprises a total of four members, being Chairman Hung (chairman of the Committee), and three independent non-executive Directors, Mr. Chu Yat Pang Terry, Mr. Lam Cheung Chuen and Mr. Lee Kwan Hung Eddie.
-Throughout the year ended 31 December 2023, the Company has met the Listing Rule provision, which requires the majority of a nomination committee being independent non-executive directors and the committee chairman being the chairman of the board or an independent non-executive director.
+The Nomination Committee comprises a total of five members, being Chairman Hung (chairman of the Committee), and the four independent non-executive Directors, Mr. Lam Cheung Chuen.
+Mr. Chu Yat Pang Terry, Mr. Lee Kwan Hung Eddie and Dr. Lui Sun Wing.
+Throughout the year ended 31 December 2024, the Company has met the Listing Rule provision, which requires the majority of a nomination committee being independent non-executive directors and the committee chairman being the chairman of the board or an independent non-executive director.